0bs3ssion/Reconbot/README.md

-  --nmaponly         Only activate the nmap scripts --quick            Only activate quick port scanning --bruteonly        Only activate the hydra bruteforcing scripts
+  --nmaponly         Only activate the nmap scripts --quick            Only activate quick port scanning --bruteonly        Only activate the hydra bruteforcing scripts --verbose          Display extra output in the reconbot output (things like paths gobuster finds)

 EXAMPLES